Envq/abb_gamepad_teleoperation/README.md

 **Note:** docker integration is present, but i could not read gamepad values from windows, so you need to install SDL2 to teleoperate with gamepad.

+This project was tested with RobotStudio on Windows10 in a machine, and abb_gamepad_teleoperation on Macos10 and Macos11 on another machine.

 ---
 ## **Dependencies**